 - stumpage payments may be reduced just before completion of the sale or when cutting requirements are to be suspended for at least 3 months.
 Advance stumpage payments may be in cash, bond, irrevocable letter of credit, or certificate of deposit with sufficient sureties. - 2.
 INITIAL ADVANCE STUMPAGE PAYMENT: The initial advance payment will be made by the Purchaser prior to the start of timber cutting operations. - 3.
 PAYMENT SCHEDULE: Payments in full for individual invoices will be made by the Purchaser as called for by the Administrator; in no event will payments be made by the Purchaser more than 14 days from the date of billing. - 4.
 FOREST IMPROVEMENT PAYMENTS: The Purchaser is required to pay a fee for Forest Improvement on all sawlogs cut, both live and dead.
 The Forest Improvement fee for this sale is shown in Table 1.
-The Purchaser agrees to make these payments concurrent with stumpage payments.
+The Purchaser agrees to make these payments in 6 installments.
+The first 5 payments will be calculated using this formula: [Forest Improvement fee per ton times total estimated tons divided by 6].
+The final payment will be made in conjunction with the final sale billing.
+The amount of the final billing will be adjusted to reflect payment due based on the actual sale weight.
+The Purchaser will be billed quarterly for the 5 payments on or about the first day of January, April, July and October.
+Payments will start on the first quarterly billing date after contract signature or as otherwise determined by the Administrator.
 If the sale is completed before all the Forest Improvement payments have been made, the Purchaser will be billed for the balance owed.